zamilskhan/docs-new/source/upgrade/index.md

 # service gluu-server-2.4.x stop
 ```

-Consult the [docs](https://www.gluu.org/docs/deployment/) of the respective distribution about how to install the Gluu Server using the package manager.
+Consult the [installation guide](../install-guide/index.md) of the respective distribution about how to install the Gluu Server using the package manager.
 Once the package manager has installed the version `2.4.y`, then:

 ```